MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Methodology

-\paragraph{Shared layers.} In shared layers, we use both MLP and transformer-based architectures to process the information on pose sequences.
+In shared layers, we use both MLP and transformer-based architectures to process the information on pose sequences.
 Shared layers contain the most parameters of our network.

-We model spatial relations through a shared MLP, which is much heavier than the 2D/3D encoders, to model temporal relations through shared temporal transformer layers as shown in Figure~\ref{fig:transformer}.
+We model spatial relations through a shared MLP, which is much heavier than the encoders, and model temporal relations through shared temporal transformer layers as shown in Figure~\ref{fig:transformer}.
 The pose embedding input is first calculated by the MLP-based spatial encoder.
 This process can be formulated as:

 where $\mathcal{S}(\cdot)$ is the shared spatial layers.